Distributed Nonconvex Optimization: Gradient-free Iterations and $\epsilon$-Globally Optimal Solution: Problem Description and Preliminaries

-$\bullet$ \textit{Chebyshev Polynomial Approximation} Chebyshev polynomial approximation aims at using truncated Chebyshev series to approximate general functions, thus facilitating numerical analysis.
+\emph{Chebyshev polynomial approximation} uses truncated Chebyshev series to approximate functions, thus facilitating numerical analysis.
 For a Lipschitz continuous function $g(x)$ on $[a,b]$, its degree $m$ Chebyshev approximation $p^{(m)}(x)$ is

-where $c_{j}$ is the Chebyshev coefficient, and $T_{j}(\cdot)$ is the $j$-th Chebyshev polynomial defined on $[-1,1]$ satisfying $|T_{j}(u)|\leq 1$, $\forall u\in [-1,1]$, $\forall j$.
+where $c_{j} \in \mathbb{R}$ is the Chebyshev coefficient, and $T_{j}(\cdot)$ is the $j$-th Chebyshev polynomial on $[-1,1]$ that satisfies $\forall u\in [-1,1], \forall j, |T_{j}(u)|\leq 1$ and forms a basis\cite{trefethen2013approximation}.
 As $m$ increases, $p^{(m)}(x)$ converges to $g(x)$ uniformly on the given interval\cite{trefethen2013approximation}.
-The convergence rates depend on the smoothness of $g(x)$ and are characterized in Sec.~\ref{subsec:DegreeApprox}.
+The convergence rates depend on the smoothness of $g(x)$ and are characterized in Section~\ref{subsec:DegreeApprox}.
 The above observation makes computing $p^{(m)}(x)$ a practical way to construct an arbitrarily close polynomial approximation of $g(x)$, as theoretically guaranteed by the \emph{Weierstrass Approximation Theorem}\cite[Theorem 6.1]{trefethen2013approximation}.